 RTOs fail their audit on areas spanning all of the above categories, but public reports predominantly fall in the assessment category – or at least, in what evidence has been retained by the RTO on how the assessment decision was made by the Trainer-Assessor.

 Not only are many well-equipped and highly regarded metropolitan RTOs failing to meet these regulations, but meeting them in rural, regional and remote [RRR] Australia is exponentially more challenging.

 In RRR areas, resources are thinner and less reliable, finding adequately qualified and industry-current Trainer-Assessors is almost impossible (often causing reliance on FIFO staff), costs of operations are multiplied (yet funding remains fixed across the country) and due to the wet/dry seasons seen in areas such as the Kimberley, some RRR RTOs have only 8-9 months of the year to deliver what metro counterparts have 12 months to deliver.

-It’s a transient region, where health education providers are forced to compete with the government health sector for the most qualified staff – and that is no good for anybody.
+As an example, where I live and work in the remote Kimberley region (a region with huge transient workforce turnover); health education providers are forced to compete for qualified Registered Nurses with the government health sector for the most qualified staff – and that is no good for anybody.

 Deregistered RTOs are Fighting Back

 The many ‘victims’ of the tough audit process are claiming that it is unfair and unstandardised.